Phileosopher/commonplace/people-conflicts.md

 - However, also assume you don't know most of what that person knows.

 Conflicts only become unhealthy when we don't properly [calculate](decisions.md) the [risks](safety.md), make them needlessly, or don't manage them well.

+APPLICATION: Conflicts are healthy when managed correctly by everyone.
+Through them, we can [understand](understanding.md) others' [points of view](image.md), become more patient and [loving](people-love.md), and develop future [skills for good boundary-setting](people-5_conflicts.md).

 ## Reactions to issues